About Bali, Indonesia

-Kuta has a large variety of boutiques and shops, selling everything from bright T-shirts, surf- wear, flip-flops to creative trinkets.
-If you wish to buy dried food stuffs, Bali coffee is most aromatic.
+Kuta has a large variety of boutiques and shops, selling everything from bright T-shirts, surfwear, flip-flops to creative trinkets.
+If you wish to buy dried foodstuff, Bali coffee is most aromatic.
 You may also want to buy aromatherapy essential oils to sprinkle your bath with.

-As Bali is located 8 degrees south of the equator, so the weather you will find is tropical, warm and humid climate all year around with two main distinctive seasons: Dry Season and Rainy Season.
-Quite different with the areas around Bali’s central mountains (volcanoes) which have several peaks over 3,000 metres in elevation.
+As Bali is located 8 degrees south of the equator, so the weather you will find is tropical, warm and humid climate all year round with two main distinctive seasons: Dry Season and Rainy Season.
+Quite different from the areas around Bali’s central mountains (volcanoes) which have several peaks over 3,000 meters in elevation.
 Up here the temperatures are considerably cooler, and there is much more rainfall than in the coastal areas.

-Bali offers first class adrenaline pumping white water rafting down the spectacular Ayung River by Ubud.
-Here you can also go bungy-jumping from a cliff down to almost touch the river.
+Bali offers first-class adrenaline-pumping white water rafting down the spectacular Ayung River by Ubud.
+Here you can also go bungy-jumping from a cliff down to almost touching the river.
 If you enjoy cycling, Ubud and its surrounding is a wonderful town to bike around.
 There are also good cycling paths at Uluwatu in the south.

 Mountain climbers may want to climb up Gunung Agung.
 Begin your ascent from behind the temple or through the village of Sebudi.
 However, make sure to ask permission first from the temple authorities, as Balinese religion prescribes that no one may stand higher than the sacred temple especially when ceremonies are being held.